Cold, Dry Forecast For Lahore - UrduPoint

 Cold, Dry Forecast For Lahore

-LAHORE, (UrduPoint / Pakistan Point News - 21st Dec, 2024) The Pakistan Meteorological Department (PMD) on Saturday predicted mainly cold and dry weather in Lahore and other districts of the Punjab on Saturday.
+LAHORE, (UrduPoint / Pakistan Point News - 22nd Dec, 2024) The Pakistan Meteorological Department (PMD) on Sunday predicted mainly cold and dry weather in Lahore and other districts of the Punjab, while partly cloudy weather with light rain/light snowfall may occur at isolated places in northeast Punjab on Monday.

-It said a cold wave is expected to persist in Lahore and parts of Punjab on Saturday and Sunday.

-The PMD reported that the continental air prevails over most parts of Pakistan.
-A shallow westerly wave will likely affect northern areas of the country tomorrow.
-Under these weather conditions,
+Smog/ fog (in patches) is likely in plain areas of Punjab, Khyber Pakhtunkhwa and upper Sindh.

 Recent Stories